silverdonkey/spring-boot-multitenancy-demo/README.md

-# Demo for different options of Multitenancy with Spring Boot and JPA
+# Demo for Multitenancy with Spring Boot and JPA

 ### Description
 Demonstrate a technical implementation of database routing with Spring boot JPA utilizing